RedPrez16/RedPrez16/README.md

 - An Android enthusiast

-- Current Device: Google Pixel 7 Pro
+- Current Device: Google Pixel 7a

 - Interested in Android and Linux related stuff.